Momentum-Safe/CLI-MSafe/README.md

 1. `scripts/deploy.ts` Can be used to deploy a MOVE module with momentum safe.
 2. `scripts/entry-function.ts` An example script to interact with an entry function.
+3. `scripts/thala-admin-commands.ts` A script for interacting with common thala admin entry functions

 ### 3.1. `deploy.ts`